-Renewable energy
+> Renewable energy

-The Company has completed a comprehensive study of its portfolio in collaboration with KPMG aimed at analysing and identifying the most promising strategies to implement, reviewing and negotiating contracts, and monitoring and studying the progress made to install photovoltaic panels across the portfolio's assets.
+Description Next steps The Company has completed a comprehensive study > In the coming months the different installation of its portfolio in collaboration with KPMG aimed options in each of the assets will be analysed. at analysing and identifying the most promising strategies to implement, reviewing and negotiating contracts, and monitoring and studying the progress made to install photovoltaic panels across the portfolio's assets.